Rekhaaravind/react-app-from-scratch/readme.md

     ))
 ```

-This checks localStorage first because if the user has a saved theme preference with us, we prioritize that.
-Otherwise we will fall back to `preferredTheme`.
+This checks localStorage first because if the user has a saved theme preference with us, we prioritize that, otherwise we will fall back to `preferredTheme`.
 The values I can expect to get back are: `['dark','light','no-preference']`, as found in the docs on mozilla.org: [Mozilla page for `prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).

 We check for `'dark'` first because if they don't have that as `prefers-color-scheme`, we know that we want to fall back to `'light'` because they either prefer `'light'` or they have `'no-preference'` meaning we still default to light mode.